-GENERAL EDUCATION REQUIREMENTS (49 CREDIT HOURS)
+GENERAL EDUCATION REQUIREMENTS (45 OR 49 CREDIT HOURS)

 Each general education requirement is noted in the course description listings with an area code.
 This code designates which general education area the course satisfies, e.g., courses labeled with a [P] code fulfill the sciences general education requirement.
 Grades earned in courses numbered 095 and below are not computed into the GPA, and the credit hours earned for these courses are not applied towards the total hours required for graduation.
-Students must complete forty-nine (49) general education credit hours in the following areas:
+Students must complete forty-five or forty-nine (45 or 49) general education credit hours in the following areas: